 When the Ministry of Women & Family should be protecting the women & family, they aren’t.

-This article has been published in Mandarin in Kwong Wah Yit Poh dated 7th April 2020.
+This article is published in Kwong Wah Yit Poh in Chinese dated 7 April 2020.